Open to the Public

 The surrounding pine forest is home to black bear, mountain lion, and mule deer.
-Bald eagles and osprey can be spotted from the shorelines, hunting fish.
+Bald eagles and osprey can be seen from the shorelines, hunting fish.
+A wolverine has also been spotted near the lake.
 The region is also home to rare species like the willow flycatcher, mountain yellow-legged frog, and Sierra Nevada mountain beaver.

 Independence Lake also plays an important role in supporting human communities.
 As a part of the Truckee River watershed, the lake is a crucial part of the system that supplies clean drinking water to northern Nevada, including Reno and Sparks.

 The pristine status of Independence Lake still faces threats.
 If aquatic invasive species such as quagga mussels, New Zealand mud snails, and Eurasian water-milfoil find their way to Independence Lake, they could severely disrupt recreation, the lake's healthy ecosystem, and the delivery of clean drinking water.
 In addition, these invasives could affect the lake's unique assemblage of native fish.
 Aquatic invasive species can clog water pipes and valves; they can cover beaches with sharp shells; and they can fill calm waters with thick mats of smelly aquatic plants.
 If we are to enjoy Independence Lake's unspoiled beauty in the future, it is critical that we keep out these unwanted species.